Hagenør is a protected coastal landscape formed during the ice age.

 Hagenør is home to wide variety of nature: forests along the coast, deciduous forest, meadows, bogs and pastures.
 The birdlife in the area is rich as well.
 60 different bird species have been registered in the area, including sand martin, long-tailed tit, coal tit, great spotted woodpecker, grey and a range of anseriformes.

-You can park and access the paths at Hagenørvej.
+You can park and access the paths at the parking area at Hagenørvej.

 The area’s cultural history goes back a long way and there are still visible traces of the past.